HILL-TOPCONSULTANCY/hilltop-kubernetes/Kubernetes/README.md

 | Use Case      | Databases, distributed systems | Stateless applications, web services |

 ---

-## **When to Use a StatefulSet?**
+## When to Use a StatefulSet?
-✔️ **Use StatefulSet when your application needs stable identities and persistent storage** (e.g., databases, message queues, distributed systems).
+**Use StatefulSet when your application needs stable identities and persistent storage** (e.g., databases, message queues, distributed systems).
-❌ **Use ReplicaSet/Deployment for stateless apps** where Pod identity doesn’t matter.
+**Use ReplicaSet/Deployment for stateless apps** where Pod identity doesn’t matter.

 # 5. *DEAMONSETS:*